Anon-Artist/R3C0Nizer/README.md

 # Expecting Contributions

-As i said R3C0Nizer is now a baby script, which need some modification and contributions for improving the script such as
+R3C0Nizer is now a baby script, which need some modification and contributions for improving the script such as

  - Adding more assets
  - Resolving and Port scanning
  - Archive based scans